Comparing the best business bank accounts in the UK in 2026

 Allica Bank business current account

-Allica’s Business Rewards Account (the name we've given our business current account) is designed for established SMEs who have been incorporated for a minimum of 12 months, typically keep a balance of £50,000 or more in their account or have a loan product with us.
+Allica’s Business Rewards Account (the name we've given our business current account) is designed for established businesses that have been incorporated for a minimum of 12 months, typically keep a balance of £50,000 or more in their account or have a loan product with us.

 These established SMEs have been in an unfortunate grey zone when it comes to banking.
 They’ve been seen as too small (in terms of revenues) for bespoke corporate banking, but their needs are too unique to be met by repurposed retail banking products.